frederic-mahe/Hardware-Target-Game-Database/README.md

 ## Coding

-Scripts and code by @frederic-mahe
+Scripts and code by @frederic-mahe, with awesome patches by
+@eatnumber1 and @coughlanio.

 https://github.com/frederic-mahe